alibaba/AliceMind/README.md

 # AliceMind
-## ALIbaba's Collection of Encoder-decoders from MinD (Machine IntelligeNce of Damo) Lab
+#### AliceMind: ALIbaba's Collection of Encoder-decoders from MinD (Machine IntelligeNce of Damo) Lab
 This repository provides pre-trained encoder-decoder models and its related optimization techniques developed by Alibaba's MinD (Machine IntelligeNce of Damo) Lab.

 The family of AliceMind: